Syntax Guide

 - name: echo

 Referenced files can declare accessible scopes.
-See Configuration File Reference Authentication.
+Refer to File Reference Authorization for details.

 Example: